Yoga-satwika/Python-/README.md

   It defines data(attributes) and function(method) that describes the  behaviour of  an object.

   For example, a class  Car defines what all cars have (color, model, speed) and what they can do (start, stop).

+ # What is an Object?

+   An object is an instance of a class — a real example created from the class blueprint.

+     class ClassName:
+    # attributes and methods
+    def __init__(self):
+        # constructor - runs when an object is created
+        pass

+    def method_name(self):
+        # behavior of object
+        pass